Worker Manager

 Added in v22.12

-Python provides a few methods for exchanging objects (opens new window), synchronizing (opens new window), and sharing state (opens new window) between processes.
-This usually involves objects from the multiprocessing
+Python provides a few methods for exchanging objects, synchronizing, and sharing state between processes.
+This usually involves objects from the multiprocessing and ctypes modules.

 If you are familiar with these objects and how to work with them, you will be happy to know that Sanic provides an API for sharing these objects between your worker processes.
 If you are not familiar, you are encouraged to read through the Python documentation linked above and try some of the examples before proceeding with implementing shared context.